django/deps/draft/0010-new-governance.rst

   becomes ineligible while already holding such a role SHALL cease to hold that role immediately upon becoming ineligible.

-Mergers MAY resign their role at any time, but SHOULD provide some advance notice in order to allow the selection of a replacement.
+Mergers and Releasers MAY resign their role at any time, but SHOULD provide some advance notice in order to allow the selection of a replacement.
 Termination of the contract of a Django Fellow by the Django Software Foundation SHALL temporarily suspend that person's Merger and/or Releaser role(s) until such time as the Technical Board